nelhage/minimax.dev/content/docs/ultimate/pn-search/01-variants.md

 ## φ-δ search

-An implementation of vanillya PN search ends up containing two sets of (d)pn-calculation and MPN-selection routines, one for AND nodes and one for OR nodes, which are essentially identical except for swapping the roles of `pn` and `dpn`.
+An implementation of vanilla PN search ends up containing two sets of (d)pn-calculation and MPN-selection routines, one for AND nodes and one for OR nodes, which are essentially identical except for swapping the roles of `pn` and `dpn`.
 In the style of [negamax][negamax], we can restore equivalence between the cases by replacing `pn` and `dpn` with φ and δ, which store proof numbers from the perspective of the player to play in a given node, instead of from the perspective of the top-level node.
 Specifically, we define

 {{<katex display>}}
 \begin{aligned}